Nottingham and Nottinghamshire CCG

 Where to get a test across Nottingham and Nottinghamshire

-There are now a number of ways to access a Covid-19 test across Nottingham and Nottinghamshire.
+There are a number of ways to access a Covid-19 test across Nottingham and Nottinghamshire.
 This includes if you have symptoms of Covid-19 and also if you don’t have symptoms.

 If you have symptoms of coronavirus which are any of: a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste, you should get a test as soon as possible.
 The test involves taking a swab of the nose and the back of the throat.